t3snake/knowledge-base/Mental Health/Working through Inaction.md

 - Apply it
   To apply it you need to manipulate info to fit the context.
   In video games, if you just follow meta, you dont really understand, you need to manipulate the info and apply it.
 Following others meta like watching youtube will not make us understand.
+Dont use other peoples meta build since unlike games each person has unique genes, experiences etc.

 ### Repetition
 You need to repeat a concept 6 times, the absorption increases with more repetition.
 We need to space out over time.
+We do this when we are kids, and also through out schooling.
+For complete absorption repetition is necessary.
   ```
   Absorption
   |      o